TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/7-Controllers/1-Creating-Controllers-and-Actions.rst

 an :php:`Organization` Object and an Object of the class :php:`\MyVendor\SjrOffers\Domain\Model\Offer`.
 Therefore Extbase instantiates the Object and "fills" its Properties with the appropriate Form data.
-If all Arguments are valid, the Action :php:`createAction()` is called.
+If all Arguments are valid, the action :php:`createAction()` is called.

 .. code-block:: php